 Bridestowe Lavender Estate is a 45-minute drive from the Launceston city centre and the farm is a wonderfully picturesque spot.

-The farm isn’t usually open to the public at night so the stunning photo above is quite rare.
+The farm isn’t usually open to the public at night so capturing a stunning photo above is quite rare.

 Flowering occurs in December and January.
 The scent wafting through the air has been described as intoxicating.

-Tasmania’s North West provides Matt with star-studded night skies for his night photography of the Southern Lights.
+Tasmania’s North West provides star-studded night skies for amazing night photography of the Southern Lights.

-The lights appear in a variety of colours from pink to mauve and yellow to green.
+The Tasmania lights appear in a variety of colours from pink to mauve and yellow to green.

 The region is home to some of the most rugged and scenic coastal cliffs in the state, the historic Port Arthur site and the Tasman National Park.

-The land known as the Neck is only 44 metres long and at one section it is only 30 metres wide.
+The land known as the Neck is only 44 metres long and in one section it is only 30 metres wide.

 This narrow entrance was once guarded by a line of dogs chained to deter the escape of convicts from Port Arthur.